Head coach Derek Kellogg and Voice of the Minutemen Josh Maurer discuss the squad at 7 p.m.

 The 2005-06 season went down as one of the most storied in school history.
 Memphis posted a 33-4 record and won the Conference USA regular season and tournament titles.
 The 33 victories set a school single-season record for victories and the sweep of the conference regular season and tournament crowns was accomplished for the first time since 1984-85.
 The 2005-06 Memphis squad earned the program's first-ever NCAA Tournament No. 1 seed and advanced to the Elite Eight for the first time since 1992.

 In 2001-02, Memphis went 27-9 and won the National Invitation Tournament crown, and the following campaign (2002-03), the Tigers earned their first NCAA Tournament berth since 1996.

 In between his Memphis stints, Allison was the Director of Basketball Operations at Western Kentucky in 2003-04.
 Prior to his first time at Memphis, Allison was an assistant coach at Mount Union College in Alliance, Ohio.
 He was also the head coach of the program's junior varsity squad.

-Allison, 33, (born Dec.
-12, 1976) earned a bachelor's degree in Education from Youngstown State University in 2000.
-He married his longtime sweetheart Jocelyn in the summer of 2009.
+Allison, 39, earned a Bachelor's Degree in Education from Youngstown State University in 2000.
+He married his longtime sweetheart, Jocelyn, in the summer, 2009.
 He is the son of Al and B.J.
-Allison, and has a sister, Beth.
+Allison, and has one sister, Beth.